 Some of the historic woodland area and sites have survived, protected perhaps by the early creation of a Deer Park (as long ago as the 15th century).
-The main estate woodlands include 12 hectares of Ancient Semi Natural Woodland and 72.4 hectares of Plantation on Ancient Woodland Sites (PAWS).
+The main estate woodlands include 30 acres of Ancient Semi Natural Woodland and 179 acres of Plantation on Ancient Woodland Sites (PAWS).